When was the last time you discussed the family’s finances?

 Inheritance Tax (IHT)

-If you own your home on a joint tenancy basis and are married, there will be no tax liability on the first death, because anything left to a spouse or registered civil partner is not subject to IHT.
+If you own your home on a joint tenancy basis and are married, there will be no tax liability on the first death, because anything left to a spouse or registered civil partner, a charity or a community amateur sports club is not subject to IHT.
 The same applies when you each own half the home as tenants in common and each of you leaves your share in your Will to the surviving spouse.
 However, a surviving spouse must be UK domiciled for an unlimited amount to be IHT-free, otherwise a reduced amount is IHT-free.

 If an IHT bill looks likely, it is more sensible to make some provision to meet it, otherwise your heirs may be forced to sell the family home or other assets simply to raise enough money to pay the tax bill.
 A popular solution is the purchase of a whole-of-life insurance policy written in an appropriate trust and designed to pay out when the surviving spouse dies.